 Think of your retirement nest egg goal as the result of a seesaw.

 On one side of the seesaw is your expected rate of return.
-The other side holds how long you will save for retirement.
+The other side holds how long you will save for retirement, and how much your cost of living will be when (and where) you retire.

 There are many combinations of the two variables that will get you to your goal: